yxf9527/learngit/readme.txt

-Git is a dewdversion control system.
+Git is a dewdversion controle system.
 Git is free software.git